deaghean/omnifocus-perspective-icons/README.md

 By [Josh Hughes](http://josh-hughes.com)

-**Note: Using these icons requires the Professional version of OmniFocus 3 for iOS or OmniFocus 2 for Mac**
+**Note: Using these icons requires the Professional version of OmniFocus 3 for Mac or iOS or OmniFocus 2 for Mac**

 I've developed a set of icons that is specifically designed to work well with The Omni Group's OmniFocus software.
 Feel free to use these icons for whatever you like.
 I recommend using the [website for this project](https://omnifocusicons.josh-hughes.com) to install the icons.
 It's easier than navigating the folder structure here.